Vronina/womenincstum.github.io/contact.md

 <details>
     <summary>How can I stay updated on upcoming events?</summary>
-    We announce our events on our Instagram page ([](https://www.instagram.com/women.in.cs.at.tum/)).
-Just follow us for regular updates and invitations to new events.
+    We announce our events on Instagram: <p style="margin: 0; padding: 0;"> <a href="https://www.instagram.com/women.in.cs.at.tum/" target="_blank">our Instagram profile</a> </p> Just follow us for regular updates and invitations to new events.
 </details>

 <details>